Marwes76/Code-Test-Taskboard/README.md

 # Code Test Taskboard

+This project is built with a Golang backend, Angular frontend, MySQL database, and deployed using Docker.

 To build and run the project, run the command `docker-compose -f docker-compose.dev.yml up --build`.

 - API is located at http://localhost:8080